 To commemorate 2017 Black History Month, Downtown Grand Rapids Inc., (DGRI) asked locals to share their stories and knowledge of African-American leadership, culture and community in Grand Rapids.
 The result?
 An interactive, self-guided walking tour that highlights some of the historical moments of the African American experience and legacy in Grand Rapids.

-The Black History Tour of Downtown Grand Rapids encompasses two miles and is narrated by City Commissioner and Grand Rapids Urban League President, Joe Jones.
+The Black History Tour of Downtown Grand Rapids encompasses two miles and is narrated by City Commissioner and former Urban League of West Michigan President, Joe Jones.
 The tour features 11 points of interest, including stops at the historic Fountain Street Church, which has hosted Malcolm X and Langston Hughes, and Crescent Park, where the urban renewal legacy of Lyman Parks, Grand Rapids’ first African American mayor, is still seen in the city’s ever-expanding skyline.

 Take this tour, or other GR Walks tours, any time by downloading the GR Walks smart phone app.